 A sharing economy platform focused on ride-sharing has several stakeholders and multi-dimensional payment streams.
 Typically, payment streams for such a service would include customers paying drivers, drivers paying a share of revenue to the platform, and the platform paying staff and third-party service providers.
 For ride-sharing startups, that would mean multiple payments providers and banking partners, especially if the platform would operate internationally.

-Using Circle’s APIs, Business Accounts, and USDC, a ride-share company can implement a plug-and-play internet-native payments infrastructure that can accept fiat currency and stablecoin payments, manage multiple payment flows, and process global payouts.
+Using Circle’s products and USDC, a ride-share company can implement a plug-and-play internet-native payments infrastructure that can accept fiat currency and stablecoin payments, manage multiple payment flows, and process global payouts.

 An online marketplace for freelancers and remote workers provides another excellent use case for digital dollar stablecoins.

 Freelance jobs marketplaces typically match up enterprises and startups with individuals from across the globe.
 Moreover, freelancers are often located in countries with low banking penetration and limited accessibility to legacy online payments providers, which poses a challenge for job seekers.

 Through the implementation of digital dollar stablecoins, such as USDC, combined with Circle’s Marketplaces product, an online job marketplace would be able to seamlessly accept and make global payments without the need for a traditional banking relationship while the platform’s transaction currency would remain the US dollar.

 Anyone with an entry-level smartphone and an internet connection could accept USDC payments, which come near-instantly and at a lower cost than traditional digital payment methods.

 Moreover, USDC held by vendors or received by freelancers can be held in yield-generating accounts on the Internet to earn a higher US dollar interest rate than dollars would in a bank account.
 For both companies and individuals, this poses a substantial value-add.